Summarise rating scale with Group Variables

 - Add the ‘Overall’ category to the Horizontal bar chart

-This example uses the Crocodile Rock Cafe survey supplied with Snap Desktop.
+This example uses the Crocodile Rock Cafe survey supplied with Snap XMP Desktop.
 Alternatively, use any survey which includes one or more question grids.

 Step 1: Build a horizontal bar chart of rating scale responses